#SouthernCharm Cameran Eubanks Lashes Out On #Instagram

-Maybe it’s the third-trimester kicking in for Southern Charm star Cameran Eubanks, but she has had enough of all those people putting pressure on her to breastfeed or not.
-Cameran says that her Instagram, in particular, has been filled with people telling her what to eat, and already doing the same for her unborn child with husband Jason Wimberly.
+Maybe it’s the third-trimester kicking in for Southern Charm star Cameran Eubanks, but she has had enough of all those people putting pressure on her to breastfeed.
+Cameran says that her Instagram, in particular, has been filled with people telling her what to eat, and they already doing the same for her unborn child with her husband, Jason Wimberly.
 The questions were really starting to tick off the Southern Charm cast member, and so she shared some of her answers, tongue firmly planted in cheek.

-Cameran Eubanks announced back in April that she was pregnant, becoming the second main cast member on Southern Charm to be pregnant during a season.
+Cameran Eubanks announced back in April that she was pregnant, becoming the second main cast member on Southern Charm to discover they were pregnant during a season.
 In past seasons, Eubanks had claimed to be reluctant to have children and even saw a therapist to discuss the topic at length.
-But ultimately, Cameran decided that it would be a shame to prevent husband Jason from being a father, and the two took the plunge.
+But ultimately, Cameran decided that it would be a shame to prevent her husband, Jason, from being a father, and the two took the plunge.

 Cameran says she became pregnant quickly and made the announcement to her fans on Instagram.